The roof of the world.

 It is in our very nature to explore our planet and beyond, and it has captivated us for centuries.
 For a great many people, even but a glimpse into the mysterious and previously unreachable void is a dream come true.
 A dream I realized when I completed the Everest Base Camp Trek on the 30th of May!

 Known by the Nepalese as Sagarmatha, Everest itself sits at 8,848 m (29,029 ft) above sea level, and to scale its dizzying heights is surely one of life’s greatest accomplishments.
 Perhaps I’ll save that for another day, but even reaching the target of the South Base Camp is at the challenging, nose-bleeding height of 5,364 metres (17,598 ft).
-We were assisted on this adventure by our friends at Magical Nepal, who put together a thrilling Everest Base Camp Trek itinerary to get the adrenaline pumping on our way to achieving an unparalleled bucket-list entry.
+We were assisted on this adventure by our friends at Magical Nepal, who put together a thrilling Everest Base Camp Trek itinerary to get the adrenaline pumping on our way to achieving an unparalleled bucket-list entry, on what is undoubtedly one of the best adventure sports holidays worldwide.
 Everything you need to know about this once-in-a-lifetime experience is coming right up.

 How Long Is the Everest Base Camp Trek?